Diglake Colliery Disaster: Aftermath

 Six months later, the resultant inquiry decided that no blame was to be apportioned to the mine owners, but made mention of the fact that no accurate records existed of previous mineworkings and it called for better planning for mines.
 Queen Victoria approved the awarding of the Albert Medal to William Dodd for his gallantry in connection with the disaster.

 The actual number of dead has been placed at 77, with 78 and 80 also suggested.
 It is believed that the accurate number is 77, and the number 78 arose after someone's name was applied to memorial twice by accident.

 Renowned international concert pianist, Ignacy Jan Paderewski, donated the proceeds from his concert in Hanley in 1895, to the Diglake Colliery Disaster Fund, and in February 1895 three men who had been involved in the rescue attempts, with a boy who was among those rescued, appeared at the Canterbury Music Hall in London during a dramatic recital of their actions to raise funds for a widows and orphans appeal.

 Whilst it was not known exactly, it is believed that coaling operations at Diglake/Audley ceased after the disaster.
 A map from 1924 shows the colliery as being disused.
 In 1932 and 1933, coaling operations being carried out at an adjacent mine discovered one body in 1932 and two further bodies in 1933.
 72 bodies still remain in the sealed up mineworkings.

 In 1979, a law was passed, The Mines (Precautions Against Inrushes) Regulations 1979, which dictated that any new coal or mine workings should have a distance of at least 37 m between shafts to prevent collapse or flooding.

 In 2013, UK Coal announced plans for an opencast colliery on the site.
 This prompted fears that the workings would uncover the miners' bodies, which the company stated was not true as they would not be digging to the depth of where the remains would be.
 In 2014, the application was refused.

-In January 2020, on the 125th anniversary of the disaster, a sculpture of two kneeling miners were unveiled in the cemetery of Audley Methodist Church.
+In January 2020, on the 125th anniversary of the disaster, a sculpture of two kneeling miners was unveiled in the cemetery of Audley Methodist Church.
 This was preceded by a memorial walk and a minute's silence.